 - The Law

 - The Estate’s Legatees and Devisees (also known as the Beneficiaries)

 - The Beneficiaries or Transferees of Decedent’s Nonprobate Assets

 RCW 11.28.237(1) provides in pertinent part as follows:

-(1) Within twenty days after appointment, the personal representative of the estate of a Descendant shall cause written notice of his or her appointment and the pendency of said probate proceedings, to be served personally or by mail to each heir, legatee and devisee of the estate and each beneficiary or transferee of a nonprobate asset of the Descendant whose names and addresses are known to him or her, ….
+(1) Within twenty days after appointment, the personal representative of the estate of a Decedent shall cause written notice of his or her appointment and the pendency of said probate proceedings, to be served personally or by mail to each heir, legatee and devisee of the estate and each beneficiary or transferee of a nonprobate asset of the Decedent whose names and addresses are known to him or her, ….

 Bottom-line: You are required to send notice of your appointment to: